 However, even if you don’t like gardening or don’t grow a garden yourself, you can still make a compost pile and then have the city pick it up; they will distribute it to somebody who is growing food.
 This way, the leaves that fall on your lawn could end up being a vital part of the crops that end up on your dinner plate.

-Another way that you can use fallen leaves to make better soil is to use it more decoratively on your landscaping by turning it into mulch.
-Essentially, laying a layer of leaves on your flower bed or around your bushes adds a natural aesthetic that fits in the season, as well as makes your plants grow even better.
+Another way that you can use fallen leaves to make better soil is to use them more decoratively on your landscape by turning them into mulch.
+Essentially, putting a layer of leaves on your flowerbed or around your bushes adds a natural aesthetic that fits in with the season and makes your plants grow even better.

 Leave them on a strategic spot of grass